British Columbia - Podcasts - Blanshard Series

 Welcome to The Explorers, a podcast series by Barry Gough, where we bring to life the daring adventures of the pioneers who charted the unknown territories of Canada.
 In this special episode, we delve into the legacies of four monumental figures in the history of exploration: James Cook, Alexander Mackenzie, Simon Fraser, and David Thompson.
 These men, each in their own way, carved pathways through the vast and uncharted landscapes of North America.
 James Cook’s voyages laid the groundwork for European knowledge of the Pacific Northwest, while Alexander Mackenzie’s epic journey across the continent to the Pacific set the stage for further exploration and expansion.
 Simon Fraser braved the turbulent waters of the river that now bears his name, and David Thompson’s meticulous mapping of the interior of Canada provided an unparalleled understanding of the continent’s vast wilderness.
 Join us as Barry Gough expertly weaves together the stories of these explorers, whose combined efforts opened up new worlds and left an indelible mark on the history of Canada.
 Through their triumphs and challenges, we gain insight into the relentless spirit of exploration that defined an era and forever changed the course of a nation.

-Coming in September of 2024
+Coming in February of 2025

 Alexander Mackenzie